MShirazAhmad/latex-diff-from-git-timeline/README.md

-# LaTeX Compilable Diff from Git Timeline (VS Code Extension)
+# LaTeX Diff from Git Timeline VS Code Extension

 VS Code extension that creates a LaTeX‑compilable diff `.tex` using `latexdiff` from Git Timeline/Source Control or Explorer.
 Compile the generated `.tex` to get a PDF that highlights all modifications: